21dao/21dao-react/README.md

 This is the frontend for the 21 dao website.
 The 21 dao is a not for profit dao that supports artists and art on the Solana blockchain.
 Decisions are made by voting/council members of the dao.

-## Updating Artists

-The primary artist data is stored in a json file while auction and listing data is queried from the 21dao-api.
-To update the artist data edit `src/data/artists/artists.json`

 ## Auction and listing data

-Auction and listing data is sourced from Exchange.Art, Formfunction and Holaplex.
+Auction and listing data is sourced from Exchange.Art, Formfunction and Holaplex and is served by the 21 dao API..

+## Getting started

+This site was created using create-react-app and is able to be served as a static site.
+To get started developing run `yarn run start`

 ## Reuse